cwfparsonson/trafpy/docs/docs/_build/html/_sources/index.rst.txt

 Overview of TrafPy
 ==================
-TrafPy is a Python package for the generation and management of network traffic.
+TrafPy is a Python package for the generation, management and standardisation of network traffic.

 TrafPy provides: